-While the approaches to gathering and visualising raw sensor activations are useful, their limitation is that they place the burden on the clinician or observer to interpret raw sensor activations into higher level activities which correspond to the things that people do in their everyday life by grouping combinations of sensor activations.
+While the approaches to gathering and visualising raw sensor activations are useful, their limitation is that they place the burden on the clinician or observer to interpret raw sensor activations into higher-level activities which correspond to the things that people do in their everyday life by grouping combinations of sensor activations.
 This can be seen in Figure 1 from our deployed system showing one week of raw sensor data from a participant's home.
-A total of 16 sensors are deployed including motion sensors, 6in-1 environmental sensors, smartplugs and contact sensors on doors and presses.
+A total of 16 sensors are deployed including motion sensors, 6-in-1 environmental sensors, smart plugs and contact sensors on doors and presses.
 While scanning this visualisation can reveal daily daytime and evening patterns of activities particularly in the kitchen and other rooms, it is difficult to get an overall view and especially to extend an overall view of activities into multiple weeks

-Activities of Daily Living (ADLs) are a set of known, pre-defined and agreed daily physical or movement activities which most people will carry out and which correspond to the skills required to manage our basic physical needs.
-Proposals for what make up a definitive set of ADLs have been around for many years and some have been revised since those first proposals and specialised for areas including activities for people with dementia and activities for stroke patients4-6.
-Even with such subject specialisms, the set of ADLs commonly used today are fairly stable.
+ADLs are a set of known, pre-defined and agreed daily physical or movement activities which most people will carry out and which correspond to the skills required to manage our basic physical needs.2 Proposals for what makes up a definitive set of ADLs have been around for many years3 and some have been revised since those first proposals and specialised for areas including activities for people with dementia and activities for stroke patients.^{4-6} Even with such subject specialisms, the set of ADLs commonly used today are fairly stable.2

-ADLs are typically used to provide a summative assessment of whether a person is able to reach a certain level of movement and to competently complete basic tasks so self-manage their lives and typically this would be used in assessments of older citizens.
-ADLs are essential and routine tasks that most healthy individuals can perform without assistance.
-The inability to accomplish essential activities of daily living may lead to unsafe conditions, poor quality of life and may be indicative of a physical or cognitive disability in older adults.
-Eligibility for home care is frequently associated with deficits in ADL ability.
-Assessment of ADLs through self-reported, observed or objective data provides evidence to individuals and caregivers on existing baselines and potential deficits in self-care ability and supports potential interventions which may be required for continued independence.
+ADLs are typically used to provide a summative assessment of whether a person is able to reach a certain level of movement and to competently complete basic tasks to self-manage their lives and typically this would be used in assessments of older citizens.7 ADLs are essential and routine tasks that most healthy individuals can perform without assistance.3 The inability to accomplish essential

+ADLs may lead to unsafe conditions, and poor quality of life and may be indicative of a physical or cognitive disability in older adults.
+Eligibility for home care is frequently associated with deficits in ADL ability.^{8,9} Assessment of ADLs through self-reported, observed or objective data provides evidence to individuals and caregivers on existing baselines and potential deficits in self-care ability and supports potential interventions which may be required for continued independence.

-The state of the art in the field of recognition of activities of daily living is already well developed as shown by systematic reviews published within the last decade including 10-14.
-These works describe a field which has received much attention because it is an important topic and it has a very practical and useful nature.
+The state-of-the-art in the field of recognition of ADLs is already well developed as shown by systematic reviews published within the last decade including.^{10-14} These works describe a field which has received much attention because it is an important topic and it has a very practical and useful nature.